DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 ### BackupRequest
 * BackupRequest `object`: The base class for a backup request.
 Workload-specific backup requests are derived from this class.
-  * objectType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * objectType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### BackupRequestResource
 * BackupRequestResource `object`: Base class for the backup request.
 Workload-specific backup requests are derived from this class.